-The Safeguarding Team will undertake Prevent training as required with additional training on the TES Develop.
+The Safeguarding Team will undertake Prevent training as required and additional training on TES Develop.

 All new Staff to the School will undertake Child Protection training and training on the use of MyConcern as part of their induction programme.
-They are also required to read and understand this Policy and its procedures, the Staff Handbook and Code of Conduct, Keeping Children Safe in Education Part 1 including Annex A (depending on whether they work directly with children or not) and will be required to have read and understood the procedures for managing children missing education.
+They are also required to read and understand this Policy and its procedures, the Staff Handbook and Code of Conduct, Keeping Children Safe in Education Part 1 including Annex A (depending on whether they work directly with children or not), or Annex A (depending on whether they work directly with children or not) and will be required to have read and understood the procedures for managing children missing education.